Last Updated on August 8, 2023 by Andrew Pirie

 Pirie was the Coaching Consultant at the Zamboanga Sports Academy from 2015-2017.
 He is currently working towards his Level 3 Sprints and Hurdles Coach (equivalent to World Athletics Level 2).
 And currently the Consultant Coach for Virgen Milagrosa University Foundation (part of PRISAA) in Pangasinan since 2021.

 The Philippines ‘ last members of the Association of Track and Field Statisticians were the PAAF Secretary-General (PAAF was the previous name of PATAFA), Colonel Romulo Constantino, and Sy Yin Chow, who have both passed on.

 Benjamin Silva-Netto, also a former Secretary-General who was not formally a member of the ATFS, carried on Constantino’s statistical work after he passed on.
 After Silva-Netto retired to the United States.
 Andrew continued his work with Filipino Athletics Statistics.

 ATFS Executive members Paul Jenes, 77 of Australia, continues as the President of the ATFS.
 Paul has been a Statistician with Athletics Australia since 1978 and a statistician since 1971.
 He was elected President of the ATFS in 2000 and received the Australia Medal of Order of Australia.

 Tom Casacky and Michael McLaughlin resumed their positions as Treasurer and Secretary for the ATFS.
-Josie Mario Lombardo, Giuseppe Mappa, and Mark Wall have now joined the board of the Executive Committee.
+In addition, Josie Mario Lombardo, Giuseppe Mappa, and Mark Wall have now joined the board of the Executive Committee.

 Challenges the ATFS Faces right now are aging membership (some countries do not have statisticians) and competition from online data banks.